ADVANCED PLACEMENT EUROPEAN HISTORY

 Available to Grades 10-12

-Student are encouraged to take the AP European History exam in May.
+This course prepares students to take the AP European History exam in May.
 A strong exam score can be used for college credit at numerous colleges and universities.
-This varies from School to school and students are advised to research individual colleges or universities for these specific requirements.
+This varies from school to school and students are advised to research individual colleges or universities for these specific requirements.